ipernet/gitlab-docs/gitlab-openshift.md

 The setup will be done on Debian Jessie on a dedicated server, directly connected to the internet.

 ***Notes:***
-> You can use any the GNU/Linux distributions of your choice.
+> You can use the GNU/Linux distributions of your choice.

 **OpenShift Origin cluster:**